-You have certain rights when you make credit transfers or pay direct debits in euros to an account in a Single European Payments Area (SEPA) country.
-Payment service providers (eg your bank) need to meet certain requirements.
+Learn about your rights when you make credit transfers or pay direct debits in euros to an account in a SEPA country, and find out what requirements banks and payment service providers must meet.

 SEPA countries include the EU and European Economic Area (EEA) member states and some non-EEA jurisdictions such as the UK and Switzerland.

 When you make a payment in euros, you don't need to provide the Business Identifier Code (BIC) of the person or business you are paying.
 Your provider will only ask you for their International Bank Account Number (IBAN).

 You can also tell your provider how they should deal with payment requests in euros from specific billers.

 - block direct debits from certain (or all) billers